Mexican golfer Maria Fassi to make history at 2019 Augusta National Women’s Amateur

 “We actually get to host nationals in May.
 So, just the thought of being able to have my last amateur event and my last collegiate event at home in Arkansas is going to be an amazing thing,” said Fassi, who is focused on pursuing professional golf after graduation.

-The Augusta National Women's Amateur events are set to air on NBC and the GOLF Channel from April 3 to April 6.
+The Augusta National Women's Amateur events are set to air on NBC and the GOLF Channel from Wednesday to Saturday, April 3 to April 6.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.